SaraSaraC/Lab_experience_1_LYSO_group_2/Readme.md

 - FILE NAME : Na2_2.dst

-Calibrazione dei PMT
+Calibration of PMTs
-NaI1 (ch.3) deve vedere il 1200 keV mentre NaI2 e LYSO devono vedere i due fotoni a 511 keV
+NaI1 (ch.3) should see 1200 keV while NaI2 and LYSO should see the two photons at 511 keV

 | Channel  |  Y scale  | Trigger   |  Threshold |
 |----------|-----------|-----------|------------|